 It’s as if they took all the magical (oops, there it is) feelings from every Disney movie and put an Elsa and Frozen Filter over it and Bam- you’ve got Neuschwanstein in the winter.

 The first time I ever visited Neuschwanstein was when I was just a young, impressionable 15 year old.
 It was a cold December day and just as we began our ascent to the castle, the flurries started.
-It was then that I fell in love with Neuschwanstein in the winter.
+It was then that I fell in love with the famous German castle, Neuschwanstein in winter.

 Alright guys, notice I said LESS crowds here.
 Not “No crowds.”